 Once I had this calculation, I built the curve on the left axis and put the measure for the circle on the right axis.

 To finalize the view, I synchronized the axes by right-clicking the axis for “Circle” and chose “Synchronize Axis”.
 This ensures the circle will always line up perfectly with the line on the opposite axis.
 Lastly, I hid the axis on the right by right-clicking on it and unchecking “Show Header”.

-Using a dual-axis to improve the design of a line graph
+Improve the design of a line graph

 In my post, 3 Ways to Make Lovely Line Graphs, I provide a few recommendations for making traditional line graphs more engaging in Tableau.
 One of those approaches involves a dual-axis combination chart; here’s how it’s done.
 Say you have a line graph showing a sales by month trend: